Working with Animations in PowerPoint Library

 Dim shape As IShape = TryCast(slide.Shapes(0), IShape)

-'Iterate the sequence
+'Access the animation sequence

 Dim sequence As ISequence = slide.Timeline.MainSequence